Close to the Edge (song): III. I Get Up I Get Down (8:27 - 14:12)

 IV.
-Seasons of Man
+Seasons of Man (14:12 - 18:43)

 The original, fast-paced theme picks up followed by musical and lyrical structure which sounds similar to "The Solid Time of Change", except this time with exclusively major chords.
 Rick Wakeman's organ parts are particularly complex and an overall polytonal effect is created with the guitar part being in a different key than the keyboard.
 The chorus is sung one last time before the vocals build up to the climax of the song in which all three themes from the prior movements ("A seasoned witch ...", "close to the edge, down by the river", "Seasons will pass you by, I get up I get down") are presented.
 Afterwards, the final lyrics "I get up, I get down" are repeated as the song fades away into the "sounds of nature" in which it began.

 Music

 In his 2021 memoir, All My Yesterdays, guitarist and co-writer Steve Howe writes that the intro was an attempt to emulate the sound of jazz guitarist John McLaughlin's Mahavishnu Orchestra, a favorite of the band's.
 He and Wakeman created the background drone in the "I Get Up I Get Down".
 Wakeman's organ part was based on a bossa nova guitar part Howe had written for another song, and Wakeman added some Minimoog lines.
 Another part was from a song Howe had written when part of Bodast several years earlier.

-Howe says that Anderson, to his regret, found he was unable to consistently sing the closing verse and chorus at the note he had hit in the studio when performing it live, so the band often performed that part in E flat instead of F. "This, to my ear, is rather unsatisfactory", he complained.
+Howe says that Anderson, to his regret, found he was unable when performing it live to consistently sing the closing verse and chorus at the note he had hit in the studio, so the band often performed that part in E flat instead of F. "This, to my ear, is rather unsatisfactory", he complained.
 He noted that even Jon Davison, who has sung lead vocals for Yes since 2012, prefers to sing it lower even though in Howe's opinion he has the range to reach that note.